mrsimpson/vibe-feature-mcp/CUSTOM_STATE_MACHINE.md

     description: "Description of this state"
     transitions:
       - trigger: "event_name"
-        target: "target_state"
+        to: "target_state"
-        is_modeled: true
-        side_effects:
         instructions: "Instructions to provide when this transition occurs"
         transition_reason: "Reason for this transition"

 # Direct transition instructions
 direct_transitions: